The committee’s main role and responsibilities are to assist the board in fulfilling its responsibilities regarding:

 See the Sustainable development section for more about CARAC’s activities.

 The nomination committee considers the composition of the board and its committees, and the retirement, appointment and replacement of directors, and makes appropriate recommendations to the board.

 Where non-executive vacancies arise, the committee may use external consultants to identify suitable candidates for the board to consider.

 The function of the disclosure committee, in accordance with our inside information policy, is to meet as and when required to ensure compliance with the company’s obligations to disclose inside information under the UK’s Disclosure and Transparency Rules and the Listing Rules, as guided by the General Counsel and by the Group Company Secretary.
 It also aims to ensure that the routes of communication between executive committee members, the disclosure committee, the Group Company Secretary’s office and investor relations are clear, and can enable any decision regarding potential inside information to be escalated rapidly to the disclosure committee, key advisers and the board.

 Executive committee (excom)

-The board delegates responsibility for proposing and implementing the group’s strategy and for managing the group to the Chief Executive, Alan Clark, who is supported by the executive committee (excom), which he chairs.
+The board delegates responsibility for proposing and implementing the group’s strategy and for managing the group to the Chief Executive, Alan Clark, who is supported by excom, which he chairs.
 Excom members are appointed by Alan Clark, after consultation with the board.
-The other members of excom are the Chief Financial Officer, regional managing directors and directors of key group functions (corporate finance and strategy, legal and corporate affairs, marketing, and integrated supply and human resources).
-Excom’s purpose is to support the Chief Executive in carrying out the duties delegated to him by the board and, in that context, it executes the strategy and budget approved by the board and, through the Chief Executive, reports on these matters to the board.
+The other members of excom are the Chief Financial Officer, regional managing directors and directors of key group functions (legal and corporate affairs, marketing, integrated supply, and human resources).
+Excom’s purpose is to support the Chief Executive in carrying out the duties delegated to him by the board and, in that context, it executes the strategy and budget approved by the board and, through the Chief Executive and the Chief Financial Officer, reports on these matters to the board.